DelineaXPM/delinea-platform/Scripts/SecretServer/FiveTran/Discovery/readme.md

 - Click Save

-- This completes the creation of the ServiceNow Account Scanner
+- This completes the creation of the FiveTran Account Scanner